 Access Statement for Lancaster Castle

-Situated very close to the city centre, Lancaster Castle is still a working building.
-Public access to the castle is through the Shire Hall entrance situated at the rear of the building (opposite the Priory Church).
-Large areas of the former HMP Lancaster Castle are at present inaccessible.
-With the exception of the shop, entry to the buildings is by guided tour only.
-Tours run regularly throughout the day between 10:00 and 16:00 in summer and between 10:30 and 15:15 in winter (specific tour times vary and are subject to change).
+Situated very close to the City centre, Lancaster Castle is still a working building.
+Public access for the guided tours is through the Shire Hall entrance situated at the rear of the building (opposite the Priory Church).
+Tours run regularly throughout the day between 10:00 and 15:45 in summer and on weekends, and between 10:30 and 15:15 on weekdays in the winter (specific tour times vary and are subject to change).